-Eugene approached the American Horse family and accepted the gift with a mix of pride and reluctance.
+Eugene approached the American Horse family and accepted the gift with awe… as well as some qualms.
 Owning these things would be a great responsibility.
 Returning to his seat at the back of the room, he peeked inside the bundle.
 It contained beaded moccasins, fur leggings, eagle feathers, a roach, arm bands, and cuffs.
 There were several sets of bells, both the metal type and the traditional deer-toe clackers.
 Also in the bundle was an eagle-bone whistle, a sacred, finely polished instrument used by prophets and medicine men during special ceremonies.
 The whistle alone was one of the greatest honors a 16-year-old Lakota boy could imagine.

 Eugene spent the evening feasting and visiting with friends before walking home that night.
 He hadn’t slept for nearly two days, and he felt like he was in a trance.
 It was a strange winter night anyway.
 Something was present in the still, dark air that he could only sense, and he started his journey with an uneasy feeling, as though he was being followed and watched.
 He carried the big medicine bundle over his shoulder.
 Off in the distance, a mile away he could see the dim glow from the lamp his mother always hung in the window at night.